 Scrolling will be especially appreciated by smartphone users.

 Facebook is increasingly using advanced scrolling mechanisms.
 By scrolling through the content, a user can see specific areas of the site become “alive” as you reach a certain content block.
 Scrolling works not only with a static content.
 Videos can start playing as a person reaches them.
 As soon as a user navigates to a different content block, videos pause for further reference.

-Web Design Trend #6: Video Is the King
+6. Video Is the King

 Since the original prediction by Bill Gates, that content is king - this has never ever changed.
 It's adapted slightly, yet never changed.
 Quality content is indeed king.

 Yet, in this day and age, quality content comes increasingly in the form of video.
 So let's adapt the notion as our next in the most popular web design trends: Video is king.

 Visual presentation of your web resources plays a tremendous role in the effect it will have on the audience.
 Quality imagery is expected to be accompanied by short video clips on websites far more often.

 Moving backgrounds are not new to website designers.
 Still, they are expected to be used for a better storytelling far more often than not.

 Videos make websites more dynamic and interactive.
 They deliver your message to the target audience more effectively.
 These can entertain your visitors yet generate higher conversion rates.

 Expect this web design trend to stay around AND increase in popularity in 2018.